Getting Started

 and the container fails to start.

-If your corporate network intercepts TLS traffic, follow the steps in Corporate Firewalls to add your CA certificate or, as a last resort, set allowInsecureTLS: true
+If your corporate network intercepts TLS traffic, see the Corporate Firewalls Guide to add your CA certificate or, as a last resort, set allowInsecureTLS: true

 in config.yaml